vortex.sql

 Throws:

-java.sql.SQLException - gets thrown any time this is called
+java.sql.SQLException - is thrown any time this is called

 setTypeMap